Cecilia999/computer_science_fundamental_knowledge/operating_system/Thread.md

 2. Threads that are no longer needed may be cancelled by another thread in one of two ways:

-   - Asynchronous Cancellation cancels the thread immediately.
+   - Asynchronous Cancellation
+     cancels the thread immediately.
-   - Deferred Cancellation sets a flag indicating the thread should cancel itself when it is convenient.
+   - Deferred 延期的 Cancellation
+     sets a flag indicating the thread should cancel itself when it is convenient.
 It is then up to the cancelled thread to check this flag periodically and exit nicely when it sees the flag set.

 3. ( Shared ) resource allocation and inter-thread data transfers can be problematic with asynchronous cancellation.